marcin-piotrak-mox/DevSecOps-fu/cheatsheets/regex-cheatsheet.md

 The caret (^) is a start of string anchor, which specifies that a match must occur at the beginning of the line/stringext.

 RegEx: /^www/
-Text: "Check out those two websites - www.wp.pl and www.google.pl."
+Text: "Check out those two websites - www<span>.wp.pl and www<span>.google.pl."
 The dollar ($) is the end anchor, that indicates the end of the line/stringext.

 RegEx: /pl$/<br>
-Text: "Check out those two websites - www.wp.pl and www.google.pl."
+Text: "Check out those two websites - www<span>.wp.pl and www<span>.google.pl."